Dr Soren Nielsen

-In September 2005 I received the Philip Hague Award from British Association (BASL) for the Study of the Liver for the best Abstract submitted to BASL in the field of viral hepatitis.
+In 2005 I received the Philip Hague Award from British Association for Study of the Liver for the best Abstract and presentation in the field of viral hepatitis.

-I have run the Great North Run in Newcastle 10 times now.
+I have run the Great North Run in Newcastle upon Tyne 17 times.

-Currently, I am a Wellcome Trust postdoctoral fellow working on Hepatitis C virus.
-I purify and characterize Hepatitis C virus from infected human liver.
-We have found the virus associates with very low density lipoprotein, VLDL.
-I am using the Electron Microscopy Unit at Newcastle University to obtain pictures of the HCV virus from density fractions and from size fractionated samples.
-These are samples from an HCV infected human liver with a very high titre of HCV.
-I have also purified HCV lipo viro-particles from human liver by density gradients and by gel filtration.
-We have found the virus is associated with apolipoproteins A-II, B, These associations with host apolipoproteins and antibodies may explain why Hepatitis C virus infection in chronic in more than 80% of infected people.
+I have been a Wellcome Trust postdoctoral associate for 9 years, working on Hepatitis C virus.
+I purified the virus and characterized HCV C virus from infected human liver.
+I used my experience of iodixanol density gradient centrifugation and real time PCR to analyse the density profile of Hepatitis C virus from human serum and liver.
+I found the virus associates with very low density lipoprotein, VLDL.
+I also used the Electron Microscopy Unit at Newcastle University to obtain pictures of the HCV virus from density fractions and from size fractionated samples (See Figure below).
+I purified HCV lipo viro-particles from human liver by density gradients and by gel filtration.
+I found the virus is associated with apolipoproteins A-II, B and E from human blood.
+These associations with host apolipoproteins and antibodies may explain why Hepatitis C virus infection is chronic in more than 80% of infected people.

 I was invited to give an oral presentation at the annual meeting in British Association for Study of the Liver (BASL) in September 2005.
 At the meeting at Kings College in London, I received the Philip Hague Award from BASL for the best abstract submitted to the annual meeting in the field of viral hepatitis.